travishaby/documentation/content/en/dora_metrics/data_collected/_index.md

 These metrics are only computed when the source of the repository metadata is GitHub, and there must be a pull request (PR) associated with a commit, if any.
 A commit is associated with a PR if the commit is first introduced to the target branch when merging that PR.
 If a commit does not have an associated PR, only `dora.time_to_deploy` and `dora.deploy_time` metrics are available.

+**Notes:**

-**Note:** These metrics are emitted for every commit and not per deployment.
+- These metrics are emitted for every commit and not per deployment.
+- Commits that are not meaningful changes (for example merge commits) are ignored.
+- Squash and merge: When a pull request is squashed, the metrics are emitted for the original commits.

 ## Examine metrics in Event Management